arthurweinmann/toastainer/README.md

 - [ ] Databases as a service for toasters

 - [ ] Full featured with fast boot times virtual machines instead of containers in order to be able to install and run any program

+- [ ] Support root custom domain names with a custom nameserver for their DNS Zone